 It’s that cringe-worthy moment we all dread: when your spouse comes down with a nasty GI virus, or your child sprays you with a sneeze, or your coworker insists on coming to work sick and then coughs all over the office supplies.
-You reach for the hand sanitizer and think: “Please let me dodge this viral bullet.”
+You reach for the hand sanitizer and think: “Please keep me healthy.”

 At this time of year, influenza or respiratory viruses are the most likely to spread, though gastrointestinal and even bacterial gastrointestinal illnesses can transmitted through household contact, too.
 While we can’t encase ourselves in a bubble, simple preventative measures can make a difference, McBride says.
 He shares these tips on how to stay healthy when illness strikes your home or workplace.